Holistic and highly personalised care from

 Indigo graduated from RMIT University with distinction in a Bachelor of Health Science/Bachelor of Applied Science (Osteopathy).

 She has a particular interest in pelvic health, pregnancy, and postnatal care.
-Indigo has undertaken additional courses in pregnancy, pelvic pain, and post-breast cancer care.
-Women’s health, in and of itself, is an intimate and emotional space, and she is devoted to supporting all women on their journey to recovery.
+She has undertaken additional courses in pregnancy, pelvic pain and post-breast cancer care.

 Angus Geals